 Mormonism was started by Joseph Smith (1805-1844) who claimed to have had a vision from God when he was a young man.
 He claims he asked God which church was the true church.
 Supposedly God told him that they were all corrupt and that he was being chosen to restore the Christian church.
 A few years later he claims to have discovered some golden plates written in what he called reformed Egyptian.
 God enabled him to translate them and shortly thereafter, in 1830, he organized the Mormon Church.
 Once the plates were translated an angel took them back.
 The translated plates are what constitute the book of Mormon.
 The official name of the Mormon church is The Church of Jesus Christ of Latter-day Saints.

 Mormons will tell prospective converts that "we must find and accept the truth."
 On this we agree.
-Jesus Himself said: "And you will know the truth, and the truth will make you free" (John 8:32).
 But how can we be sure that something is true?
 Brigham Young once challenged his detractors with the following words: "Take up the Bible, compare the religion of the Latter-day Saints with it, and see if it will stand the test" (Journal of Discourses 16:46).
 I accept Mr. Young’s challenge!

 Among other things the book of Mormon teaches that one of the lost tribes of Israel came to America in about 600 BC.
 After His ascension, Jesus supposedly came to America to preach the "Gospel" to them.
-This is a false claim for two reasons: First, there is no archeological evidence to support it.
-Mormon leaders cannot even agree on where in America all this took place.
+First, there is no archeological evidence to support this.
+Even Mormon leaders cannot agree on where in America all this took place.
 This is in stark contrast with the mountain of archeological evidence that bears witness to the events recorded in the Old and New Testaments.
 Second, it contradicts the Bible.
 The Bible tells us that Jesus ascended into heaven (Acts 1:9-11), He’s only coming back once (1 Thessalonians 4:15), He must stay in heaven until that time (Acts 3:19-21), and when He comes he will judge the living and the dead (Matthew 25:31-46).
 The living and the dead have not been judged.
 Hence Jesus has not come back yet.
-He is right where He has been since His ascension – in heaven.

 Mormons believe that God the Father is a physical being.
 They believe that he was once like us in every respect.
 He was born of human parents and lived a faithful Mormon life.
 Consequently, after he died he was resurrected by his own god and became a god himself.
 This gave him the right to create planets of his own.
 Together with his heavenly wives (resurrected Mormon women) he created spirit children who were then placed into the physical bodies of children born on earth.
 Mormons believe that they can follow the same path to godhood.